-Our goals for the Lower Elementary Classroom are to have everybody meet and exceed the standards on the AIMs tests, and have fun doing so; learn to get along peacefully with each other, become self-reliant so they can become contributing citizens of the planet Earth.
+Our goals for the Lower Elementary Classroom are to have all students develop strong, intrinsically motivated, academic skills; to learn to get along peacefully with each other, and to become self-reliant in order to become contributing citizens of the planet Earth.

 Some Interesting Information about Our Lower Elementary Classroom

-Each child in our classroom has an individualized learning program.
-Before the school year begins, each child is assessed and his/her beginning work program is set up.
-During the year as the child masters new concepts and skills presentations are given and new work taken on.
-In addition to working on the traditional school activities, children have a wide variety of learning activities to foster their growth and understanding.
+All students in our classroom have an individualized learning program.
+Each student is assessed at the beginning of the school year and placed appropriately into our Montessori Curriculum Map.
+Throughout the school year, as each student masters new concepts and skills, the teachers present new lessons and the student takes on new work.
+In addition to working on the traditional school activities, students choose from a wide variety of learning materials and activities to foster their growth and understanding.

 Models for Learning

 When a new concept is introduced to the student, concrete models are used to help the student understand the concept being taught.
 In math there are concrete models for everything from learning the concept of basic addition/subtraction (Bead Bars, Strip Board, Golden Beads) through Fractions (Insets) and Multiplication/Long Division (Stamp Game, Racks and Tubes, Checker Board).
 Beginner readers use Moveable Alphabets to spell words and match labels to pictures.
 When learning Grammar, students diagram sentences with Montessori Grammar Symbols and then stencil and write in their Language books.